AgusCuculich/TUDAI-Bases_de_Datos/tp5/README.md

 * **CASCADE**: when a referenced row is deleted/updated, row(s) referencing it should be automatically deleted/updated as well.
 * **SET NULL**: These cause the referencing column(s) in the referencing row(s) to be set to nulls or their default values
-* **SET DEFAULT**: coloca el valor por defecto en la FK a aquellos registros que referencian a dicha clave primaria.
+* **SET DEFAULT**: coloca un valor por defecto a aquellos registros que referencian a dicha clave primaria.

 > [!TIP]
 > When the referencing table represents something that is a component of what is represented by the referenced table and cannot exist independently, then CASCADE could be appropriate.